Police chase ends in violent crash in Lake Balboa, injuring at least 4 people

-LAKE BALBOA, LOS ANGELES (KABC) -- A stolen car suspect led police on a chase that ended in a violent crash in Lake Balboa, where at least four people were injured.
+LAKE BALBOA, LOS ANGELES (KABC) -- A suspect in a stolen pickup truck led police on a chase that ended in a violent crash in Lake Balboa, where at least four people were injured.

 Los Angeles police said it all began as a "citizen following" call.
 Authorities received a call from someone saying he was following a stolen car traveling eastbound on Victory at White Oak.